-Protect yourself, patients, visitors and staff by adhering to our no smoking policy.
-Smoking is not permitted within any of our hospital buildings or grounds.
+Please protect our patients, visitors and staff by adhering to our no smoking policy.
+Smoking is not permitted in any of our hospital buildings or grounds, except in the dedicated smoking shelters in the grounds of our Central Manchester site.